 The Role of Training in Change Management for Technology

 How do you manage the people side of change?
-There are a lot of different parts to it.
-There are frameworks, methods, and steps to manage change successfully.
+There are several components to it.
+There are frameworks, methods, and steps that can help manage change successfully.
 This ensures we can look back and see what was done and how successful the project and changes were.

-But, at its core, change management involves a lot of communication and training.
+However, at its core, change management involves a significant amount of communication and training.

-While communication is important to change management, training might be the most important part.
+While communication is important for change management, training may be the most important aspect.
 Communication only covers the surface, such as why and when.
-Training covers the how, which typically goes more in-depth into the changes required by people.
+Training covers the how, which typically goes in-depth into the changes required by people.

 Now it’s time to take a deeper look into how training benefits change management for tech and how it improves success.